Alcohol and Sleep Don’t Mix

-Impact of Alcohol on Sleep
+Impact of Alcohol Consumption on Sleep Quality

 To better understand how alcohol can impact sleep, it is useful to understand how sleep processes work.
 Sleep consists of sleep cycles that are made up of four stages (per sleep cycle).
 During one night of sleep, people typically experience 4-6 sleep cycles that involve https://enticare.comthe following stages:

-• Stage 1: the first 1-5 minutes of initiating and falling asleep where the body and brain begin to slow down.
+- Stage 1: the first 1-5 minutes of initiating and falling asleep where the body and brain begin to slow down.

-• Stage 2: the body becomes more relaxed: body temperature, breathing, and heart rate slow down.
+- Stage 2: the body becomes more relaxed: body temperature, breathing, and heart rate slow down.

-• Stage 3: the body enters deep sleep during this stage which involves a further slowing down of muscles, heart rate, breathing, brain etc. –
+- Stage 3: the body enters deep sleep during this stage which involves a further slowing down of muscles, heart rate, breathing, brain etc. –

-• Stage 4: known as REM sleep, this stage consists of the brain becoming more alert and active, nearly resembling when one is awake.
+- Stage 4: known as REM sleep, this stage consists of the brain becoming more alert and active, nearly resembling when one is awake.
 Though the brain is reawakening, the body remains relaxed.
 Along with the brain, the eyes and breathing muscles also become active.

 Alcohol impacts these sleep stages in a few different ways.
 Alcohol, being a central nervous system depressant, slows the body down.
 Acting like a sedative, this can allow people to fall asleep quicker.
 But this then impacts the length of time a person spends in each stage of sleep.
 As the body metabolizes alcohol, these stages can be disrupted, creating imbalances throughout sleep.
 This can look like sleep that is restless, waking up throughout the night, sleeping less etc. If this is experienced regularly, it can lead to consistently receiving less than 7-9 hours of sleep which is the recommended amount for adults.
 It can also contribute to, or worsen existing sleep disorders.
+Alcohol disrupts the sleep-wake cycle, potentially leading to insomnia and irregular sleeping patterns.

 Link Between Alcohol & Sleep Disorders